Portable Single-Beam Atomic Total-Field Magnetometer for Stand-off Magnetic Sensing: Results and Discussion

 where $P_k(t)$ is the windowed power spectral density and $M$ is the number of frequency bins.
 Spectral entropy has been used as an irregularity/structure measure in time-series analysis by interpreting the PSD as a probability mass function and applying Shannon entropy \cite{Wang2021AIP, Fan2020JoS}.
 In this work, $H(t)$ is evaluated using a 4~s Hann window with a 0.2~s hop size and then interpolated to form a continuous time trace.

 Figure~\ref{Height_comparison} compares $\Delta B(t)$, $E(t)$, and $H(t)$ for two representative cases ($D=1.25$~m and $D=10.0$~m), illustrating how these features complement each other across distance.
 At $D=1.25$~m, the elevator-induced perturbation is strongly structured and dominated by step-like components; consequently, $E(t)$ yields high-contrast peaks at transition instants, while $H(t)$ often saturates near low values because the spectrum becomes highly concentrated (i.e., less entropic).
 At $D=10.0$~m, the perturbation amplitude is reduced and more affected by ambient fluctuations, yet the transition peaks in $E(t)$ remain detectable.
-In several intervals, $H(t)$ provides clearer contrast between event and background, reflecting changes in spectral concentration relative to a comparatively noise-dominated baseline.
-Thus, $E(t)$ primarily serves as a precise marker of rapid transitions, whereas $H(t)$ provides an additional cue for event saliency when the time trace approaches the noise floor.
+In some intervals, $H(t)$ reflects changes in spectral concentration that complement the direct time-domain signal; however, it should be noted that the raw $\Delta B(t)$ trace itself remains informative and, depending on the specific event morphology and noise conditions, may provide comparable or even more direct identification of event boundaries.
+Derivative energy and spectral entropy are therefore best understood not as replacements for the raw signal but as auxiliary timing features drawn from the broader magnetic anomaly detection literature \cite{ZHOU2023, Wang2021AIP, Fan2020JoS}, whose relative utility depends on standoff distance, event type, and ambient noise characteristics.
+Thus, $E(t)$ primarily serves as a precise marker of rapid transitions, whereas $H(t)$ provides a complementary spectral-domain perspective that can support event identification under specific low-SNR conditions.